 Exceptions

-A complex payout path doesn’t just hike costs, it also jeopardizes the payout being successful.
+A complex payout path doesn’t just hike costs, it also jeopardizes payout success.
 There are multiple reasons why a payout can fail.
 Some are the responsibility of the payer, such as not having the necessary funds or credit limit or inputting incorrect information about the payee.
 Other times the payer is at the mercy of data incompatibility between banking systems, regulations and standards.
-This forces businesses to navigate and understand the local requirements in every country they send to — or risk the payout failing.
+This forces businesses to navigate and understand the local requirements in every country they send to – or risk failed payouts and rising costs.
 For businesses operating at a global scale, this is a huge undertaking that will ramp up payout costs significantly.

 FX conversion

-The apparent cost of converting one currency into another is the bank's commission, or other brokers, for doing it.
+The apparent cost of currency conversion often comes from bank or broker commissions.
 Less scrutinized is the difference between the FX rate agreed with the payee and the rate used for conversion.
 This difference is usually caused by fluctuations in currency values between the time the payout is initiated and the currency conversion.
 And without full visibility into rates and control over the transactions, there’s no possible way of guaranteeing what amount the payee will receive.

 Operational costs